geerlingguy/ansible-role-adminer/README.md

 The directory in which Adminer will be downloaded/installed.

+    adminer_install_filename: adminer.php

+The filename for the downloaded Adminer application.
+If you're managing virtualhosts or server directives manually, it might be simpler to set the document root to your configured `adminer_install_dir`, and the filename to `index.php`, so you don't have to enter `/adminer.php` in the URL to access Adminer.

     adminer_symlink_dirs: []

 Directories inside which you would like `adminer.php` symlinked.
 Can be useful if you just want to toss the script into a docroot and access it at `sitename/adminer.php`.